|PLEASE CLICK ON ABOVE IMAGE OR DOWNLOAD TO ENLARGE|

 This section identifies the government criteria for an acceptable product under your contract and the methodology that will be utilized by the government to perform inspection to insure the product quality.
 In many cases a specification will be called out.
 The place of delivery will also be specified.

 A discrete schedule by contract line item will be contained in this section.
 Requirements for time, place and method of delivery or performance will be specified.

 This section will contain required accounting and appropriation data and any contract administration information or instructions other than those on the contract form.
 It will specify your payment address if it is different than your company street address.

 Special contract requirements that are not included in Section I, Contract Clauses, or in other sections of the uniform contract format will be specified in this section.

 PART II - CONTRACT CLAUSES

 SECTION I - CONTRACT CLAUSES

 This section includes the clauses required by law or by this part and any additional clauses if these clauses are not required in any other section of the uniform contract format.
 An index may be inserted if this section’s format is particularly complex.
 The index normally makes reference to FAR clauses, or FAR Agency Supplements.
-Below is an index of the FAR and FAR Agency Supplement web sites to which you may direct your attention, depending on the agency with whom you are doing business.
+They may index the FAR and FAR Agency Supplement web sites to which you should direct your attention, depending on the agency with whom you are doing business.
 The FAR Agency Supplements are intended to support the FAR by applying overall FAR guidance with specific agency details regarding implementation:

 PART III - LIST OF DOCUMENTS, EXHIBITS AND OTHER ATTACHMENTS